Skip to Content

 33. The truth never choked a man

-The phrase “The truth never choked a man” explains that telling the truth, no matter how hard it may be, won’t hurt you.
+This one is used to convey that telling the truth doesn’t hurt.
+It explains that telling the truth, no matter how hard it may be, won’t hurt you.

 34. It is too late to spare when all is spent

-As you’ll now be aware, there are many Irish proverbs that recommend the listener to be conservative and to avoid waste.
+As you’ll now be aware, there are many old Irish proverbs that recommend the listener to be conservative and to avoid waste.

-The expression “It is too late to spare when all is spent” conveys the idea that you can’t start saving/sparing something after heavily depleting it.
+This one conveys the idea that you can’t start saving/sparing something after heavily depleting it.

 35. Cows from over the sea have long horns